z4kn4fein/stashbox-extensions-dependencyinjection/README.md

 }
 ```

-Both solution looks similar, the main difference is how they actually work behind the scenes.
+They look similar, the main difference is how they actually work behind the scenes.

 While `WebApplicationFactory<Program>` creates a new hosting application upon each `WithWebHostBuilder()` call to distinguish mock services from real ones, `StashboxWebApplicationFactory<Program>` uses a single host and each `StashClient()` call creates a child
 `Stashbox` container to maintain mock services.